Patrick Arben, partner at Gowling WLG reveals his thoughts on the ever-prevalent issue of cyber security

 A good idea, therefore, is to (in conjunction with the general audit) conduct a compliance/risk assessment of the most important/relevant data that could be stolen and develop controls and processes that help address these risks.
 Also, the creation of scenario planning that establishes how a security breach incident will be addressed if it occurs can really help ensure that responses are swift in the event of this occurring.

 From the customer’s perspective, online privacy and security have fast become a major USP, as consumers are now savvy enough to think with their feet and choose another provider for a product or service, should a provider’s reputation for data security be impacted.
-It is precisely because a serious data breach if it becomes public, can have such a serious impact on a business’s reputation and bottom line that organisation need to treat this threat as a priority:
+It is precise because a serious data breach if it becomes public, can have such a serious impact on a business’s reputation and bottom line that organisation need to treat this threat as a priority:

 - Ensure all departments are briefed on the importance of customer security so there is a shared, unified approach;